English Labrador vs American Labrador – what’s the deal?

 Join us as we explore the distinctions between English and American Labradors – it’s more than just geography.

-IMPORTANT: There is no official distinction between the two, they are both genetically Labrador Retrievers.
+IMPORTANT: There is no official distinction between the two, by the AKC or any other kennel club.
+Both are genetically Labrador Retrievers.

 The subtle (and sometimes not so subtle) variations lie in the dog’s appearance and temperament.